IS CBD OIL LEGAL?

 California, Massachusetts, Maine, and Nevada followed suit in 2016.
 Vermont was close behind with legalization occurring through the state legislature (as opposed to voters) in 2018.

-Today, marijuana is legal for adult users in 8 states, plus the District of Columbia, with medical marijuana legalized in 29 states and the District of Columbia.
+Today, marijuana is legal for adult users in 10 states, including the District of Columbia, with medical marijuana legalized in 33 states and the District of Columbia.

 This is exciting for many, but also complicated due to the fact that possession of marijuana is still considered a criminal offense at the federal level.
-Transporting marijuana across state lines, drug tests for employees following a visit to one of the states where marijuana is legal, and other complications have led many to avoid the topic – and consumption – altogether.
+Flying across and transporting marijuana across state lines, drug tests for employees following a visit to one of the states where marijuana is legal and other complications have led many to avoid the topic – and consumption – altogether.

 Lawsuits and Definitions